These items are already a real issue in Camden’s recycling (and can cause 'recycling loads' to be rejected by our recycling facility):

 - coat hangers

-Find out what else you can recycle
+Check what you can recycle.